A Novel Computing Paradigm for MobileNetV3 using Memristor: Methodology

 \subsection{Network Architecture}

-The MobileNetV3 architecture consists of four main memristor-based neural network units, as illustrated in Figure 1.
-Our computing paradigm follows the neural network layers described in~\cite{chen2021automatic}.
-The network begins with an input layer for image preprocessing, incorporating convolution, normalization, and hard swish activation.
-This is followed by a body layer containing multiple bottleneck blocks with lightweight attention modules based on squeeze and excitation.
-A final convolutional layer, comprising convolution, normalization, and hard swish activation, precedes the classification layer.
-This final layer features global average pooling, two fully connected sub-layers, and a hard swish activation, which are crucial for achieving accurate image classification.
+The MobileNetV3 network architecture can be divided into four main memristor-based neural network units, in which the composition and connection relationship are shown in Figure 1.
+The computing paradigm has the same neural network layers as~\cite{chen2021automatic}.
+The input layer is a preprocessing unit for input images, including a convolutional sub-layer, a normalization sub-layer, and a hard swish activation sub-layer.
+The body layer contains several bottleneck blocks, which include lightweight attention modules based on squeeze and excitation.
+The last convolutional layer is responsible for extracting high-level features from the input image and performing dimension transformation.
+It comprises a convolutional sub-layer, a normalization sub-layer, and a hard swish activation sub-layer.
+The final layer is the classification layer, featuring a global average pooling sub-layer, two fully connected sub-layers, and a hard swish activation sub-layer.
+The fully connected layer is instrumental in achieving the classification of the input image.